denten-books/plain-text/3-projection.md

 between organ and device.
 The very nature of the moving image in fact exploits one such cognitive glitch to produce the illusion of smooth movement.

-Third, where the literature often places "artificial" digital discreteness in opposition to "natural" analog continuity, a thick description of innate human perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms, already to an extent digital and discrete in their operation.
+Finally, where the literature often places "artificial" digital discreteness in opposition to "natural" analog continuity, a thick description of innate human perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms, already to an extent digital and discrete in their operation.
 At some level of analysis, gaps in the encoding format relate to gaps in human visual processing.
 Neither can be said to represent reality with perfect fidelity.
 Instead, brains and cameras stitch landscapes together from an unevenly sampled landscape of variegated visual topographies, achieving a measure of arbitrary synchronicity between human and machine.

 The conversation around around all things digital further often conflates the